HDR/Sun-Moon_ShinyCalc/README.md

 Keep Encounters on restart

-Set max Encounters to 4096 (Can be increased if needed)
+Set max Encounters to 8192

 Ability to set Encounters